New Theatre Royal: "Let's Make It Great"

 The board of trustees appointed a sub-committee to investigate and advise on the options for capitalising on its vacant "back lot".
 The outcome was a plan to rebuild the stage and back stage accommodation in addition to teaching facilities for the university.
 In 2009, London-based architects Peynore and Prasad were contracted to design the building and a professional fundraiser was appointed to raise the estimated £4m cost to the trust.
 A fund raising programme "Let's Make It Great" began at the opening of 2010 with a weekend finishing with a gala performance MC'd by comedian and broadcaster Sandi Toksvig and headlined by the actor Sheila Hancock, chancellor of the university.
 Broadcaster and musician Paul Jones and actor Christopher Timothy were among the cast list which included popular and classical music, comedy, opera and dance.
 At the end of the evening, Sheila Hancock accepted the invitation to become the patron of the theatre.

-In May 2010, the theatre hosted the first screening in nearly three decades of "The Boy Friend", an honour it shared in the same week with the Verona Film Festival.
-The screening was preceded by an interview with the director Ken Russell and cast members Twiggy, Brian Murphy, Georgina Hale and Murray Melvin and the score composer Sir Peter Maxwell Davis, former Master of the Queens Music.
+In May 2010, the theatre hosted the first screening in nearly three decades of The Boy Friend, an honour it shared in the same week with the Verona Film Festival.
+The screening was preceded by an interview with the director Ken Russell and cast members Twiggy, Brian Murphy, Georgina Hale and Murray Melvin and the score composer Sir Peter Maxwell Davies.
 The interview was hosted by local television personality Sally Taylor.
 Following this event, Twiggy, Sir Peter and Brian Murphy agreed to join Sheila Hancock as patrons.